Igbo Highlife artists have done greatly to the entertainment sector, and as well promote the language and culture through music.

 Prince Morocco Maduka is from Anambra State.
 He is the king of Eze Ekpili.

 Chief Pericoma Mesuo Okoye born in 1935-2017 in Arondizuogu, Imo State is known as “Arụsị Ndịzuọgụ (deity/oracle of Ndịzuọgụ.
-He had a supernatural exhibitions to his songs.
+He had a supernatural exhibition to his songs.
 His songs stand on concrete culture and supernatural powers.

-Prof. Goddy Ezike: His musical brand is Goddy Ezike &Black brothers.
+Prof. Goddy Ezike: His musical brand is Goddy Ezike &Black Brothers.
 His songs include: “A lụa N’anwụ E lie Na Ndo”, “Onye Akwuchina Ibe ya Ụzọ”, Kanayọ Chukwu, “Ụwa Amaka Mma”.
-His record Label is Rogers All Stars Nig.
+His record label is Rogers All Stars Nig.
 Ltd. I love all his songs.

 Nelly Uzoma Edith Uchendu (1950-2005) born in Umuchu Aguata, Anambra State.
 She is revered for modernizing traditional Igbo folk music.
 She sang “Love Nwantịntị” in 1976.
-Her musical instrument are vocals.
+Her musical instruments are vocals.
 She performed in London and other places.
 Her record labels are Homzy and Afrodisia.

 Ali Chukwuma: He was born in Aboh Ndokwa East L.G.A. of Delta State.
 He left Osadebe’s musical band and formed his own in the 70s.
 One of his best hits is “Ego ji ọrụ”.

 Okey Jakota: His albums include: Onye nwere ego, Afụlụ Ego, Chukwu Ebuka, Boys Bụ Ukwu Nkụ, etc. His Record labels are Vinosco Music Ltd and C. Meks Music Int’l Ltd.